All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How long does it take to see flexibility improvements?

 Most people notice meaningful flexibility gains within four to six weeks of practicing two to three times per week.
-However, improvements are gradual and individual.
+But improvements are gradual and individual.
 Celebrate small wins, like reaching an inch further in a forward fold or holding a balance pose longer.

 Is yoga enough exercise on its own while on GLP-1?

 Yoga provides excellent flexibility, stress management, and some strength benefits.
-However, for optimal body composition during weight loss, we recommend pairing yoga with dedicated strength training and regular walking best exercises on semaglutide complete guide.
+But for optimal body composition during weight loss, we recommend pairing yoga with dedicated strength training and regular walking best exercises on semaglutide complete guide.

 What if I feel embarrassed to start yoga as a beginner?